 Unfortunately, this kind of surgical hair restoration is not a feasible option for every patient.
 You may not be a good candidate for a forehead hair transplant if you are in one of the following situations:

 Both of these procedures can help you achieve your desired forehead height.
 However, discussing this choice with a plastic surgeon is best, as they can help you determine the most suitable option for your needs and preferences.
-Before you get a chance to do that, here are some of their pros and cons to consider:
+Here are some of the pros and cons to consider:

 The decision to opt for either a forehead hair transplant or a forehead reduction depends on many personal factors.
 These can range from the characteristics of your scalp and forehead to your health condition, budget, and expected results.
 That is why the advice of an experienced surgeon is always valuable in making the right choice.